Jesús Rafael Soto: The conformation of a new visual order

-To the preoccupation of searching for a new way of materializing the vibratory states is added the concern to approach human scale, integrating Soto's works to architecture.
-This is how in Estructura Cinética (1957) the frames that had been drawn on plexiglass become real elements: metal rods welded between them.
+To the preoccupation of searching for a new way of materializing the vibratory states is added the concern to approach the human scale, integrating Soto's works into architecture.
+This is how, in Estructura Cinética (1957), the frames that had been drawn on plexiglass become real elements: metal rods welded between them.
 Soto's works become real special objects that visitors are able to penetrate.

-In the 1950s and beginning of the 1960s, starting from his basic concept of matter and space as different manifestations of energy, Soto had already structured the conceptual platform of his plastic language.
+In the 1950s and the beginning of the 1960s, starting from his basic concept of matter and space as different manifestations of energy, Soto had already structured the conceptual platform of his plastic language.
 Works like Escritura and Muro de Bruselas, both from 1958, already contain all the elements that will be developed later.

-"My work of art - as Soto says -, is totally abstract.
+"My work of art," as Soto says, "is totally abstract.
 It was born from a reflection about painting and the propositions of our biggest (artists).
 I don't copy nature, I isolate fundamental properties of the reality.
 For me, works are, before all, signs, no matter.
 It would be wrong to see in the work that is in front of you the object of my art, it isn't there if not as a witness, sign of another thing..."

 Penetrable amarillo.
 Museo Soto, Ciudad Bolivar.

 Space plenitude

-All of Soto's work, from start to end, answers to the same necessity of materialize his concept of the world as an impossible reality to measure in a human scale; vision where are vital the energy and space as essential situations inside nature.
-To reveal this situations in all of its complex dimension was the impulse that has fed his plastic research.
+All of Soto's work, from start to end, answers to the same necessity of materializing his concept of the world as an impossible reality to measure on a human scale; a vision where energy and space are vital as essential situations inside nature.
+To reveal these situations in all of their complex dimensions was the impulse that has fed his plastic research.

 "When you enter a penetrable, you have the sensation of being in a light swirl, a total plenitude of vibrations.
 The Penetrable is a kind of concretization of this plenitude in which I make people move and make them feel the body of space.
 Is a way of materializing what exist, is an immaterial state, one state that for me isn't irreal, but a reality.
 Reality exists all over the place and fill all the universe.
 Emptiness doesn't exist, anywhere.
 This is my basic line of thought."